 My posts on the equations of motion of the runner on Jan 16th and Feb 6th led to an intense discussion which included some very thought provoking comments by several readers, including Ewen, Simon, Robert, Mike, and Klas.
-In essence, the discussion led to the conclusion that the calculations themselves provide an accurate account of the mechanical energy costs of the braking that is inevitable when the point of support is in from of the centre of gravity (COG), and the cost of elevating the body to become airborne.
+In essence, the discussion led to the conclusion that the calculations themselves provide an accurate account of the mechanical energy costs of the braking that is inevitable when the point of support is in front of the centre of gravity (COG), and the cost of elevating the body to become airborne.
 However, these costs are not the only costs that need to be considered.
-The other main mechanical cost Is the cost of repositioning the limbs relative to the COG, In addition, possible variations in the efficiency of conversion of metabolic energy to mechanical energy, and the efficiency of recovery of energy via elastic recoil must be considered.
+The other main mechanical cost is the cost of repositioning the limbs relative to the COG, In addition, possible variations in the efficiency of conversion of metabolic energy to mechanical energy, and the efficiency of recovery of energy via elastic recoil must be considered.
 Furthermore, factors such as wind resistance and variation in the profile of the time course of the pressure that the foot exerts upon the ground (and the opposing ground reaction force, GRF) should be borne in mind.

 A complete account of the energy costs of running needs to take account of all of these factors.
 I believe it is possible to deal adequately with effects of wind residence and variation in the profile of the time course of GRF, and I plan to do this in future posts.
 I am confident that these factors play only a relatively minor role under many circumstances.
 Unfortunately, variation in the costs of repositioning the limbs; the efficiency of metabolic to mechanical conversion; and the efficiency of elastic recoil are difficult to estimate precisely but would be expected to play a key role under some circumstances.
 Nonetheless, I believe that for the range of time on stance, cadence and speed that I considered in my calculations, the changes in braking costs and the costs of elevating the body that are achieved by adjusting cadence and time on stance the most important factors to consider.
 A full justification of this claim would require more detailed information about repositioning costs, efficiency of metabolic to mechanical conversion and elastic recoil than are currently available.
 In future posts I will also review what is known about each of these factors in detail.
 My goal in this post is to provide an outline of why I think that variation in cost of braking and elevation of the body are the most important issues in the circumstances discussed in my posts on 16th Jan and 6th Feb, and furthermore, to provide an indication of the range of running speeds over which my conclusions likely to be valid.